 Mulch of wood chips is magical.
 It will allow you to water less often and less in overall volume throughout the year.

 Don’t water wet soil.
 Most people seem inclined toward watering too often.
-Make it your goal to always dig to feel the level of moisture around roots before watering.
+Make it your goal to periodically dig to feel the level of moisture around roots before watering.
 (See this post, “Get your hands dirty to discover the truth about your irrigation practices.” )

 Prune lightly more than once a year if trying to keep the size of deciduous trees down.
 And keeping trees small from the beginning is far easier than reducing the size of an old tree.
 (See my post, “My best advice on pruning deciduous fruit trees: Keep them small.”)